-Day 85 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 85 of a Year Long Road Trip Along America’s Scenic Byways

 Well, I survived the 22 degree night in the Walmart parking lot.
 In preparation of the cold night, I turned my heat on the highest temperature at full blast while driving to Woodville.
 Even with exiting VANilla to do a little grocery shopping and to let the dogs out, the temperature remained above 50 by the time I went to bed…not bad.

 The first Florida Panhandle attraction of the day was the Edward Ball Wakulla Springs State Park.
 What a pleasant surprise!
 As I paid the four dollar entry fee, I asked the ranger what he recommended.
 He said the boat ride on the river because several manatees have been spotted.
 I was all about that as I’ve only seen manatees on one other occasion and only briefly.

 The ranger selling the boat tours informed me the boat wouldn’t be going out on the river until the temperature raised above 40 degrees, approximately an hour.
 She added that the alligators wouldn’t be out due to the cold temperatures.

 “Oh, well you can see them right over by the dive platform”, she replied, as she pointed out the window.

 With only my point and shoot camera in hand, I walked over to the platform that I shared with another couple and snapped some shots of a few solitary manatees.
 I needed my good camera and also needed to walk the dogs, so I ventured back to VANilla to check on the mutts and upgrade my lense.

 When I returned to the dive platform a few of the manatees glided over the light sandy bottom directly below the platform.
 I felt like I was on safari again!
 I was scampering from one side of the platform to the other careful to lean forward only when the railing was nearby.